cosmob3/cpnt262-achievement8/README.md

 - Added images.
 Was wrapping the image `src` like now I did the name.
 Turns out I did not need mustach syntax to pass the informantion to the `src` and `alt` text.

 - Not finished just yet...
 Still have to deploy it as a netlify page

+- Netlify Deployment was a success!

+- Sorry for the long scroll!